OpenHFT/Chronicle-Queue/chronicle-slf4j/README.md

 chronicle-slf4j
 ===============
-Simple implementation of Logger that sends all enabled log messages, for all defined loggers, to one or more VanillaChronicle.

-===

 To configure this sl4j binding you need to specify the location of a properties files via system properties:
 ```